Powerlearnproject/se-day1-assignment-Boyani02/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.

--Software engineering is the systematic application of engineering principles to design, develop, test, and maintain software.
+- Software engineering is the systematic application of engineering principles to design, develop, test, and maintain software.

--Importance:
+- Importance:

 1. Development of high-quality software with as much as eliminating errors.
 2. To guarantee security and compliance with industry standards.
 3. Facilitate scaling and maintenance of the software systems.